TEALSK12/apcsa-public/curriculum/Unit3/Lesson-309.md

   ```

   For students that ask about compound conditionals, you will need to defer and state they will be
   covered shortly in a future lesson.
-For students with prior programming experience inevitably
-  searching for the correct syntax since the English words “and” and “or” do not work in Java.
+For students with prior programming experience, they will search for the correct syntax because the English words “and” and “or” do not work in Java.

 - One common error is mismatched the parentheses: